Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

-It is possible to cure the singularities associated to mass renormalization and dynamical modification of vacuum by defining appropriate off-shell string amplitudes \cite{Pius1,Pius:2014iaa,Pius:2014gza,Sen:2014pia, Sen:2014dqa, Sen:2015uoa,Sen:2015hha,Sen:2015uaa,Sen:2016bwe}.
+\newl It is possible to cure the singularities associated with mass renormalization and dynamical modification of vacuum by defining appropriate off-shell string amplitudes \cite{PiusRudraSen201311,PiusRudraSen201401,PiusRudraSen201410,Sen201408,SenWitten201504,Sen201411,Sen201501,Sen201508a,Sen201508b,Sen201606}.
 The off-shell amplitudes are defined by relaxing the classical on-shell condition on external states.
 The classical on-shell condition, in the worldsheet conformal field theory language, is equivalent to choosing integrated vertex operators having conformal dimensions $(1,1)$.
 Therefore, in order to construct off-shell amplitudes we must use vertex operators with arbitrary conformal dimensions.

-Consider a reference coordinate system $z$ on a Riemann surface.
-Let $z_i$ denote the location of the $i$-th puncture in the $z$-coordinate system and $w_i$ denote the local coordinate system around the $i$-th puncture, related to $z$ by some functional relation $z=f_i(w_i)$ such that the $w_i=0$ maps to $z=z_i$: $f_i(0)=z_i$.
-Then the contribution to the $n$-point off-shell amplitude from the genus-$g$ Riemann surfaces can be expressed as
+\newl Consider a reference coordinate system $z$ on a Riemann surface.
+Let $z_i$ be the location of the $i$-th puncture in the $z$-coordinate system and $w_i$ be the local coordinate system around the $i$-th puncture, related to $z$ by some functional relation $z=f_i(w_i)$.
+It must be such that $w_i=0$ maps to $z=z_i$: $f_i(0)=z_i$.
+Then the contribution to the $n$-point off-shell amplitude from genus-$g$ Riemann surfaces can be expressed as

-where $f\circ V(0)$ denotes the conformal transformation of the vertex operator $V$ by the function $f(w)$, the correlator $\langle\cdots\rangle$ is evaluated in the reference $z$-coordinate system and $\int_{\mathcal{M}_{g,n}}$ denotes the integration over the moduli space of Riemann surfaces of genus $g$ with $n$ punctures.
+where $f\circ V(0)$ denotes the conformal transformation of the vertex operator $V$ by the function $f(w)$, the correlator $\langle\ldots\rangle$ is evaluated in the reference $z$-coordinate system and $\int_{\overline{\mathcal{M}}_{g,n}}$ denotes the integration over the compactified moduli space of Riemann surfaces of genus $g$ with $n$ punctures.
 A detailed description of how to construct the integration measure for a given choice of local coordinate system will be explained later.
-The off-shell amplitudes defined this way depend on the choice of local coordinate system $w_i$ but are independent of the choice of the reference coordinate system $z$.
+The off-shell amplitudes defined this way depend on the choice of the local coordinate system $w_i$ but are independent of the choice of the reference coordinate system $z$.

-It is important to make sure that physical quantities extracted from the off-shell amplitudes defined this way are independent of the choice of local coordinates.
-It is showed in \cite{Pius1,Pius:2014iaa,Sen:2014pia} that the physical quantities like the renormalized masses of physical states and S-matrix elements are independent of the choice of local coordinates, if we choose to work with a class of local coordinates satisfying the following properties:
+\newl It is important to make sure that physical quantities extracted from the off-shell amplitudes defined this way are independent of the choice of local coordinates.
+It is shown \cite{PiusRudraSen201311,PiusRudraSen201401,Sen201408,SenWitten201504} that the physical quantities like the renormalized masses of physical states and S-matrix elements are independent of the choice of local coordinates if we work with a class of local coordinates satisfying the following properties:

 \begin{itemize}